SSDBM/2024/register.md

 Student fees are applicable only to full-time students.
 Students must be able to provide a proof of their student status (student ID card or certificate).

 #### Substitution:
-If you are unable to attend the conference, you can request the transfer of your registration to another participant by notifying the conference secretariat before the conference.
+If you are unable to attend the conference, you can request the transfer of your registration to another participant by notifying [the conference secretariat](mailto:edith.blin@inria.fr,c.foubert@agence-vert.com) before the conference.

 #### Refund policy:
-All cancellations must be notified by e-mail to the the conference secretariat.
+All cancellations must be notified by e-mail to [the conference secretariat](mailto:edith.blin@inria.fr,c.foubert@agence-vert.com).
 The following conditions will be applied:

 * If a registrant is unable to attend an event for any reason they may substitute, by arrangement with the conference organisers, someone else from the same institute/organisation
 *  Author registrations are non-refundable